IvanWWWANG/comp0127_lab/lab_manuals/Lab_03_ROS_messages_and_services.md

 # **Message Example**

-In the same way as we did last time, let`s make a new `lab03` folder inside our `comp0127_lab` directory, and inside the `lab03` folder, let`s create a new package called `lab03_example`:
+In the same way as we did last time, let's make a new `lab03` folder inside our `comp0127_lab` directory, and inside the `lab03` folder, let's create a new package called `lab03_example`:

 ```
 cd ~/catkin_ws/src/comp0127_lab